Ceasar/Encyclopedia/src/adler_1966.rst

 Rule 1.3: |rule 1.3|
 ====================

+Though the major parts of a book may be seen at the moment when you grasp its `unity`_, these parts are usually themselves complex and have an interior structure you must see.
+Hence the third rule involves more than just an enumeration of the parts: it means treating the parts as if they were subordinates wholes, each with a `unity`_ and `complexity`_ of its own.

-To grasp a complex entity like a book, one must grasp its `unity`_, it parts, and how its parts are organized into a whole. [#]_ Perfect analysis is expensive, even for `great books`_ which have the most intelligible structure, and the reader should do so only insofar as he profits.
+Complete analysis is expensive, [#]_ even for `great books`_ which have the most intelligible structure, and the reader should do so only insofar as he profits.
 The reader may use the writer's chapters headings and sectional divisions as an aid, but he must make his own blueprint since writers try to conceal the structure artistically and often fail to keep it intact.

 .. _rule 1.4: